Gain access to personalized product screening, the best pricing, rewards, and more!

 Where to Inspect

-Squirrels are most likely in your garage looking for shelter once the temperature has dropped.
+Squirrels are most likely in your garage, looking for shelter once the temperature has dropped.
 If you have any clutter or storage bins in your garage, they are most likely burrowing in these particular spots.
 Search the corners and crevices as well.
-If you have any wiring in your garage, take a close look at these to make sure they are not damaged.
+If you have any wiring in your garage, look closely at these to ensure they are not damaged.

 What to Look For

-Because squirrels are active during the day, any damage will be done at this time.
-You will want to be on the lookout for squirrel nests, as well as any droppings or chew marks.
+Because squirrels are active during the day, any damage will be done now.
+You will want to be on the lookout for squirrel nests and any droppings or chew marks.
 Squirrel droppings look like small beans that are around 0.25 inches long.
 Be sure to scan boxes and electric wires for gnaw marks or damage.

 Treatment

-Now that you have identified your pest animal as a squirrel and taken note of areas where it is most active, you can use your live trap.
-Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a squirrel picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+Now that you have identified your pest animal as a squirrel and noted areas where it is most active, you can use your live trap.
+Wear gloves when handling the trap to prevent leaving your scent.
+If a squirrel picks up a human scent on the trap, it will avoid it, making it ineffective.

 You want the squirrel to enter the live trap with the help of bait.
-You also want to make sure they do not leave the garage and enter your home.
+You also want to ensure they do not leave the garage and enter your home.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored outside in bins with a lid.
-Other food sources such as pet food should be stored inside.
+Other food sources, such as pet food, should be stored inside.

 Using the proper bait will increase your chances of catching a squirrel.
 These animals prefer nuts and fruits, but it is best to bait with peanut butter so the squirrel cannot steal the bait and escape the trap.
 The bait should be placed near the back of the trap.
-This ensures that the squirrel will need to step on the trigger plate in order to reach the food.
+This ensures the squirrel must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.

 Any non-target animals should be released immediately.
-Once you have captured a squirrel in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a squirrel in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the squirrel.
-Once you have relocated far enough, carefully open the trap and release the animal
+Once you have relocated far enough, carefully open the trap and release the animal.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area squirrel-free.

 Sanitation